Finding Support and Resistance Levels: Complete Guide

 Conclusion

 The assumptions that either levels ‘work’ all the time or they are non-existent, are flawed.
-Once you understand what they really are, you’ll see just how useful they can be whether you day trade or swing trade regardless of the time frame chart you are using.
+Once you understand what they are, you’ll see just how useful they can be whether you day trade or swing trade regardless of the time frame chart you are using.

 Support and resistance zones will either hold or break.
 That’s it.
-Find your own method of determining which one has a higher probability of occurring and take action.
+Find your method of determining which one has a higher probability of occurring and take action.

 Keep in mind that if a level breaks, you don’t expect the price to come roaring back inside of the level.
 You expect pullbacks into the breakout zone to be weak.
 This is where understanding what a failure looks like at the zone.